SebastienPoncelet/django-setup-practise/Recipe.md

 '<domain>/admin/'
 - Register model objects to tell the admin it has an admin interface.
 File to update:
 '<app_name>/admin.py'

-# 3 Create the views (controllers) and the serializers (views/templates)

-## b Create views
-- If views are split in multiple files:
-    - Create a <views> folder.
-    - Create 1 view file per view.
-    - Import all view files in '<site_name>/<app_name>/views/__init__.py'
-- If using class based views and ViewSets, 1 view <--> 1 model.

-## c Create serializers
-- Use ModelSerializer to keep the code concise.
-- If using class based views and ViewSets:
-    - 1 ViewSets <--> 1 ModelSerializer for all CRUD actions.
-    - 1 url <--> 1 ViewSets for all CRUD endpoints.

-## d Setup the corresponding urls
-- Register a view in the '<site_name>/<app_name>/urls.py'

-# 4 Typical errors
--  'Indentation Error: unindent does not match any outer indentation level' --> there's a mix of tabs and spaces somewhere in the file.
-- Create the __str__() model instance method to help identify entities more easily.
-- If the fixtures have been changed, then delete the local database or loading the fixtures will create unique constraint issues, trying to create objects with id numbers that already exist.

-#TODO
-- Complete creating serializers and views (test creating nested objects in same request)
-- Create proper DB with either PostgreSQL or MySQL according to Django's documentation.
-- Create a server to host this project (nginx?) or host on Heroku for practise.
-- Setup Docker.

 # 5 Authentication Token
 - Can use djangorestframework-simplejwt librairy as it's popular and regularly updated: